 Senate Bill 1458, Identical Bill HB 1305 - Employee Leasing relates to employee leasing companies where the client company is a subcontractor.
 If there is a contract between a subcontractor as the client company in an employee leasing company arrangement, and workers' compensation insurance is provided by an employee leasing company to the leased employee's company, such an individual is deemed to be an employee of the leasing company for workers' compensation insurance unless the subcontractor has secured additional workers' compensation coverage applicable to the employee.
 If additional coverage is obtained by the subcontractor for employees not subject to the employee leasing arrangement, compensation coverage is applicable upon the earliest of the hiring of the person not covered by the leasing arrangement, the commencements of work by such a person or the hiring of the person directly by the employee leasing company.
-HB 1305 - Proposed amendments filed.
+CSHB 1305 - Proposed amendments filed.
 "Remove everything after the enacting clause."
 Bill pending in Insurance and Banking Committee.
+Allows employee leasing companies to insure employees of subcontractors.
+Coverage is provided for employees of subcontractor (client company) when employee of client company/subcontractor commences work for the client company or is hired directly by the leasing company.
+Employees are considered employees of leasing company.
+Allows for termination of leasing arrangement.